radiantlogic-v8/documentation-new/documentation/deployment/hardening.md

 ### Limit Usage of Directory Manager Account

 Knowledge and usage of the RadiantOne super user (e.g. cn=Directory Manager) credentials should be limited.
 It is highly recommended to use the delegated administrator accounts to manage RadiantOne configuration instead of the super user account.
 Add your users to the appropriate delegated administrator groups to define the roles they should have for managing the RadiantOne configuration.
-For details on what activities the delegated administrators can perform, please see the RadiantOne System Admin Guide.
+For details on what activities the delegated administrators can perform, see: [Default Delegated Admin Roles](../introduction/control-panel-overview/#default-delegated-admin-roles)

 For details on updating the RadiantOne super user (e.g. cn=directory manager) credentials, see: [Directory Administrator Settings](../introduction/control-panel-overview/#admin)

 ### Update Default Delegated Admin Account Passwords

-There are eight groups used for delegated administration are Directory Administrator, Namespace Administrator, Operator, Schema Administrator, ACI Administrator, ICS Administrator, ICS Operator, and one role for Read Only access.
+There are eight default groups used for delegated administration are Directory Administrator, Namespace Administrator, Operator, Schema Administrator, ACI Administrator, ICS Administrator, ICS Operator, and one role for Read Only access.
 Default administrative users are included as members of these groups.
 They are as follows:

 uid=aciadmin,ou=globalusers,cn=config
 Member of the ACI Administrator Group.